slidesdown/slidesdown/SLIDES.md

 ## Hi!

-Slidesdown makes it simple to quickly turning an idea into a beautiful presentation.
+Slidesdown makes it simple to quickly turn an idea into a beautiful presentation.
 A [Markdown file](https://slidesdown.github.io/learn.html) is all you need!